 Section 5(1) of the SRS Act defines a SRS as premises where accommodation and personal support are privately provided or offered for persons for fee or reward, whether or not the premises are registered under the Act, but does not include a residential care service or a state funded residential care service.

 The Office of the Public Advocate provides a Community Visitors Program.
 Community Visitors are volunteers who are appointed for an inquiry role into the standard of facilities and care provided by SRSs to residents.
 They can receive complaints from residents and follow them up.
-For further information, see “Community Visitors Program” in Disability: asserting your rights, and “Contacts” in Understanding disability and the law, or visit the website www.publicadvocate.vic.gov.au.
+For further information, see “Community Visitors Program” in Disability: asserting your rights, and “Contacts” in Understanding disability and the law, or visit www.publicadvocate.vic.gov.au.